kee-org/www-kee-pm/content/keevault/privacy.md

 We may retain certain User Personal Information indefinitely, unless you delete it or request its deletion.
 For example, we don’t automatically delete inactive user accounts, so unless you choose to delete your account, we will retain your account information indefinitely.

-You can cancel your Subscription at any time by going into your [Account settings](https://account.kee.pm).
+You can cancel your Subscription at any time.
+If your Subscription Provider is Kee Vault Ltd, you can do this by going into your [Account settings](https://account.kee.pm).
 The Subscription details screen provides a simple cancellation link.
+If you chose a different Subscription Provider you will need to follow the steps that they explain to you.

 We are not able to cancel Accounts in response to an email, a message via any medium or a phone request.

-Upon receipt of your cancellation request we will mark your Subscription as "Pending Cancellation".
-Your Subscription will then continue until the end of your current Billing Term when it will then become "Cancelled".
-You can undo your cancellation request at any point during this "Pending Cancellation" period.
+We will retain and use your information as necessary to comply with our legal obligations, protect your security, resolve disputes, and enforce our agreements.

+For example, your encrypted email address will be kept for up to 5 years after Account Deletion to ensure that we can contact you in the unlikely event that this is required for security or legal reasons (such as notifying you of a historical security risk that could have affected you while your account was active).
+If you opt in to receiving marketing emails we will delete your email address shortly after you opt out, as long as your account has been inactive for at least 5 years.

-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements, but barring those requirements, we will delete your email address, encrypted passwords and any payment details held at our payment partners within 180 days of cancellation or termination (though some information may remain in encrypted backups).
-This information can not be recovered once your Account is cancelled.
+We will delete your encrypted passwords and any payment details held at our payment partners within 180 days of cancellation or termination (though some information may remain in encrypted backups and it can then take up to a month for the process to complete).
+This information can not be recovered once your Account is Deleted.

+This 180 day Protective Grace Period is essential to defend you against accidental and malicious threats, especially those relating to abuse of trust such as for those people trapped in abusive relationships.

+If you would like an earlier end to the free Protective Grace Period after Subscription cancellation, you can request that your account is deleted as quickly as possible by using the form at https://kee.pm/keevault/delete-account/ .
+The earliest that we can safely destroy your data is around 3 weeks after you request it to be deleted.
+As with the automatic data removal procedure after 180 days, it may then take up to a month for the data to be fully destroyed and we cannot guarantee that it will not remain hidden away in some encrypted backups indefinitely.

 ### Our use of cookies and tracking

 #### Cookies

 !
-This "Cookies" section is not relevant to the Kee Vault version 2 native app(s) such as the Android app
+This “Cookies” section is not relevant to the Kee Vault version 2 native app(s) such as the Android app or iOS app

 Kee Vault avoids the use of cookies wherever possible.